 Epidermis or Dermis?

 The skin structure consists of layers, the top one being the epidermis, then the dermis, and the bottom one is called the hypodermis.
 When it comes to traditional body tattoos, the ink is implanted into the second layer of the skin.
-That means that it will stay there permanently.
-Of course, some amount of ink will fade and blur, depending on the area where the tattoo is.
-Naturally, if it is on the face, it will fade more, but never completely.

-Should You Microblade in the Dermis?
+Why Should You Microblade in the Dermis?

 The epidermis is very thin and consists of living cells so it constantly sheds and replaces the pigmented cells.
 Most artists claim that with microblading, the needles should go just under the basal membrane between the epidermis and the dermis.
 So, yes, basically you should microblade into the dermis.